-Excavations brought to light a rectangular podium, surrounded on three sides by columns originally painted in red, blue, and yellow and side rooms.
-Behind the temple are the remains of a large complex of 20 rooms, probably built during the latest phase of the temple.
-Latin inscriptions from the 3rd century AD show that the temple was still used by the Romans long after their annexation.
-As well as being a cultic centre, the temple is thought to have also functioned as a civic and administrative centre.
+Excavations revealed a rectangular podium surrounded on three sides by columns originally painted red, blue, and yellow, along with several side rooms.
+Behind the temple, the remains of a large complex comprising 20 rooms were discovered, likely built during the temple’s latest phase of use.
+Latin inscriptions dating from the 3rd century AD indicate that the temple continued to be utilised by the Romans long after their annexation.
+In addition to serving as a cultic centre, the temple is also believed to have functioned as a civic and administrative hub.
+At Lawrence’s Spring, three kilometres away, are Nabataean inscriptions inscribed on the rock face.

 Coordinates: 29°34’40.3″N 35°24’52.5″E